Meet the Russian partisans fighting back against Putin’s regime

 Partisans are clearly getting under the skin of the Russian government.
 Officials have denounced “national traitors” and passed a law on “diversion activity and teaching it”.
 The Russian state has gone to extreme lengths to capture the partisans, resorting to torture of those they get their hands on, according to BOAK.
 “We think they take us as a serious danger,” the BOAK spokesperson told bne IntelliNews.

-But Russia’s vast size and thinly-spread population means preventing future attacks will be impossible, said Molfar’s Starosiek.
+But Russia’s vast size and thinly spread population means preventing future attacks will be impossible, said Molfar’s Starosiek.
 Although the government has increased security measures, it cannot put security next to every warehouse and plant in the country, meaning there will always be an open target for partisans.

 Catching partisans is no easy feat either.
 Groups like BOAK operate through cells, communicating anonymously via Telegram without having to meet in person.
-Infiltrating one cell does not guarantee the Kremlin will be able to neutralise the entire collective and new cells can easily pop up.
+Infiltrating one cell does not guarantee the Kremlin will be able to neutralise the entire collective, and new cells can easily pop up.

 Moscow is faced with the reality that its protracted war in Ukraine is pushing more Russians to radical resistance.
 Even if partisans weren’t behind the attempted May 3 Kremlin drone strike, the anti-government movement is only growing.
-With Ukraine hoping to make major gains through its counteroffensive this year, guerrilla activities by partisan groups could be the golden ticket to ending the war quicker and with a decisive Ukrainian victory.
+With Ukraine hoping to make major gains through its counter-offensive this year, guerrilla activities by partisan groups could be the golden ticket to ending the war more quickly and with a decisive Ukrainian victory.

 Sabotage

 The drone strike was not the first suspicious incident.
 In the months following the start of the war last summer there was a string of major fires at refineries and factors across Russia that were dismissed as “accidents” by the authorities.
-In December there were three major fires in Moscow on the same day that included the destruction of the German-owned OBI shopping mall complex not far from the capital’s main airport as well as one of the Pushkin museum buildings in the heart of the city that some speculated could have be a string of arson attacks, but officially was ascribed to coincidence.
+In December there were three major fires in Moscow on the same day that included the destruction of the German-owned OBI shopping mall complex not far from the capital’s main airport as well as one of the Pushkin museum buildings in the heart of the city, which some speculated could have be a string of arson attacks, but officially was ascribed to coincidence.

 No suspicious activity was reported in any of these cases, but when an explosion derailed a freight train not far from the border with Ukraine on May 1 there was no question that it was caused by a bomb.

-What is also not clear is to what extent Russian partisans are cooperating with Ukrainian intelligence, but also to what extent individual and independent Ukrainian groups are acting within Russia’s borders.
-There are over three million long-time resident Ukrainians living in Russia – the largest group in Ukraine’s diaspora.
+What is also not clear is to what extent Russian partisans are co-operating with Ukrainian intelligence, but also to what extent individual and independent Ukrainian groups are acting within Russia’s borders.
+There are over 3mn long-time resident Ukrainians living in Russia – the largest group in Ukraine’s diaspora.

-US intelligence reported that an independent pro-Ukrainian group was behind the mysterious explosions that destroyed the twin Nord Stream gas pipelines in the Baltic sea in September that was unaffiliated with the government in Kyiv.
+US intelligence reported that an independent pro-Ukrainian group was behind the mysterious explosions that destroyed the twin Nord Stream gas pipelines in the Baltic Sea in September that was unaffiliated with the government in Kyiv.